ketchbrookanalytics/autolend/README.md

 detailed documentation, resources, and examples (in `R`) related to building such models.

-## Purpose
+## The Current State of Credit Risk Models

 There are many shortcomings with current approaches to modeling credit risk using traditional methods (e.g., logistic regression), particularly as it fits into the lending decision itself.
-Some of these shortcomings include dealing with heterogeneity,
+More specifically, these methods lack the ability to:

+-   handle heterogeneity
+-   incorporate longitudinal history
+-   forecast risk over time
+-   dynamically update risk estimates

-#### Longitudinal History & Heterogeneity in Training Data
+### Longitudinal History & Heterogeneity in the Data

 Traditional frequentist statistical modeling approaches (logistic regression, linear regression, etc.) and machine learning algorithms